Terah Lyons: Public service career

 Lyons joined President Barack Obama's Office of Science and Technology Policy, which was run by the President's Science Advisor John Holdren, in 2015.
 In 2016, she began working for the United States Chief Technology Officer Megan Smith.
 During her tenure as a civil servant, her portfolio centered on machine intelligence, including AI, robotics, and intelligent transportation systems.

 Lyons co-directed The White House Future of Artificial Intelligence Initiative, which engaged stakeholders—industry, academia, government employees, the international community, and the public at large—to develop a domestic policy strategy on machine intelligence.
 That work culminated in a report called Preparing for the Future of Artificial Intelligence, which detailed opportunities, considerations, and challenges in the field of AI.
 Highlights from the report include policy recommendations to ensure that the power of AI is channeled to advance social good and improve government operations, recommendations for regulations on AI technologies such as automated vehicles, and recommendations to develop a diverse workforce equipped to tap into the potential and tackle the challenges that will come with the AI revolution.
 The report was the culmination of five public workshops and a request for public comment that received 161 responses.

 Lyons also helped draft the December 2016 report Artificial Intelligence, Automation, and the Economy, which detailed the ways in which artificial intelligence will transform the American economy in the coming years and decades.
 The report outlined five key primary economic efforts that should be a priority for policymakers, including preparing for changes in skills demanded by the job market and the shifting of the job market as some jobs disappear while new opportunities are created.

+Since 2024, Lyons is a Managing Director at JPMorgan Chase, where she is Global Head of AI Policy.